Health Connect Registry, Comox Valley

 PCNs are part of the Province's Primary and Community Care Strategy to make sure you have faster and better access to the everyday health care services.
 It will take some time for PCNs to become fully operational.
 The Province plans to have PCNs established in 70 percent of B.C. communities over the next three years.

 The Health Connect Registry is part of this strategy.
-The Health Connect Registry works with active PCNs to help patients find a regular family doctor or nurse practitioner, because we know that having a regular provider leads to better health for you and your family.
+The Registry works with communities to help match patients with a regular family doctor or nurse practitioner.
+We know that having a regular provider leads to better health for you and your family.

 Update Your Information